Take a Relaxing Sail in San Juan Bay

 Of course, you can walk around in the city and see what there is to see.
 But for a whole different perspective, how about sitting back and relaxing while taking in the views of the old city from the sea?

-About Sailing Dreams
+Sailing Dreams Old San Juan

-During the trip, they offer beverages and snacks (depending on the tour), and provide a narrative about sights around the San Juan Bay, and other interesting tidbits about the history of Old San Juan.
+During the trip, they usually offer beverages and snacks (depending on the tour), and provide a narrative about sights around the San Juan Bay, and other interesting tidbits about the history of Old San Juan.

 Our Tour

-She welcomed us, gave us the safety and trip briefing, asked about our music preferences, and off we went.
+Our captain welcomed us, gave us the safety and trip briefing, asked about our music preferences, and off we went.
 We had beautiful weather that day.
 Make sure you apply a lot of sunscreen as the water reflects the sun rays and you can get a pretty bad sunburn in only an hour on the water — we found out the hard way!

 Because it was only a 1-hour trip, it was too short a trip to put up the sails, so we motored in the San Juan Bay, past the huge cruise ships and other boats docked in port.
-Captain Judith knew a lot about some of these other boats and yachts, which was made the trip more interesting.
+Our Captain knew a lot about some of these other boats and yachts, which was made the trip more interesting.
 They do hoist the sails for longer trips, like their Sunset Sail.

 The boat has some nice comfy seats around the front area, so Ray and I sat at the very front, at the bow.
 They served us drinks (both alcoholic and non-alcoholic available) and snacks.